Virgin Islands Area Rock Climbing

 The Virgin Islands, despite it's ease of accessibilty, remains one of the quieter and less frequented climbing areas in the Park.
 The crowds are fewer here and the solitude, especially away from the road, is quite noticable.
 The first documented climbing was done here in the early 1980's by the ubiquitous Tony Yaniro and Vaino Kodas who climbed the bulk of the best crack lines.
 Since then a number of quality crack and face climbs have been done with limited development continuing to this day.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Virgin Islands Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Virgin Islands Area:

 Featured Route For Virgin Islands Area